Emergent Causal-Geometric Dynamics Across Depth in Large Language Models: Introduction

 A complementary line of work adopts a mechanistic, intervention-based perspective, seeking to understand LLM computation by perturbing internal representations and observing changes in predicted output token distributions.
 These approaches directly target the functional role of internal states in shaping model behavior and have revealed depth-dependent sensitivity to different classes of interventions \citep{turner_steering_2023, engels_not_2025, yu_directions_2025}.
-However, intervention-based studies typically operate without an explicit representational framework, leaving unclear how the manipulated representations are geometrically organized or which representational degrees of freedom are causally relevant beyond linear separability \cite{mikolov-etal-2013-linguistic, conneau2018probing_sentence_embeddings, saglam_large_2025}.
-Consequently, while geometric analyses lack causal specificity, mechanistic interventions, though \emph{prediction-centric} often lack a principled account of representational structure.
+However, intervention-based studies typically operate without an explicit representational framework, leaving unclear how the manipulated representations are geometrically organized or which representational degrees of freedom are causally relevant beyond linear separability \citep{mikolov-etal-2013-linguistic, conneau2018probing_sentence_embeddings, saglam_large_2025}.
+Recent work has begun to use representational geometry to design more targeted interventions \citep{Balest_model_geometry,shafran2026directionsregionsdecomposingactivations,vu2026angular}; nevertheless, it remains unclear how the relevant geometry changes across depth, and why interventions become effective in some layers but not others.
+Thus, integrating across these lines of research, the key unresolved issue is how the geometric structure of internal representations is re-organized across network depth in order to causally shape prediction.

-In this work, we demonstrate that these two perspectives are separately incomplete and must be integrated to yield a mechanistic understanding of LLM computation.
-Indeed, probe techniques \citep{alain2016understanding, conneau2018probing_sentence_embeddings} linking internal representation to functional performance have ultimately proven misleading whereby decoders point to the presence of relevant information that is not causally involved in how the overall network generates output \citep{ravichander-etal-2021-probing, hewitt-liang-2019-designing, elazar-etal-2020-amnesic-probing}.
-Similarly, it has been demonstrated that attention weights in transformers \citep{jain-wallace-2019-attention-not-explanation} and feature maps in deep networks in general \citep{ribeiro-etal-2016-trust, adebayo2018sanity, lapuschkin-etal-2019-clever-hans} do not specifically highlight the relevant elements of internal representation that contributes to functional performance.
+This distinction is important since representational structure can be descriptively accessible and correlational without being causally operative.
+Probe techniques \citep{alain2016understanding, conneau2018probing_sentence_embeddings}, for example, can reveal information that is linearly decodable from internal representations, but such information need not be causally involved in how the network generates its output \citep{ravichander-etal-2021-probing, hewitt-liang-2019-designing, elazar-etal-2020-amnesic-probing}.
+The same issue applies to geometric analyses: the presence of semantic directions, subspaces, or similarity relations does not imply that these geometric degrees of freedom are used to form predictions.
+Thus, geometric characterization alone is insufficient for mechanistic interpretation.
+What is needed is an account of what geometric structure is causally relevant to prediction and how it evolves across depth.